 What are holubtsi?

-Holubtsi are traditional Ukranian cabbage rolls stuffed with rice and meat or vegetables, usually served in a tomato sauce.
+Holubtsi are traditional Ukrainian cabbage rolls stuffed with rice and meat or vegetables, usually served in a tomato sauce.
 They can be cooked on the stove top or baked in the oven.

 Many Eastern European countries have some version of cabbage rolls including Poland, Czech Republic, and Croatia.